steqeq/0000/docs/what-is-rocm.rst

 ROCm components
 ===============================================

-ROCm consists of the following projects.
-For information on the license associated with each project, see :doc:`ROCm licensing <./about/license>`.
+ROCm consists of the following components.
+For information on the license associated with each component, see :doc:`ROCm licensing <./about/license>`.

 Libraries